-As noted above, Phase 1 park and public space improvements are now under construction with an expected completion date in 2013.
+As noted above, The Phase 1 Park and Public Space improvements are now under construction with an expected completion date in 2013.
 Water main and seawall improvements are expected to be completed by 2014.
+Subsequent to the 2011 FGEIS, it was determined that only the southern alignment for the water main would be constructed.
+This will be sufficient to supply the entire Island with potable water.